Mississippi River

 What states does the river cross?

-We’re hard at work in the Great Lakes for rivers and clean water.
+We’re hard at work in the Central Region for rivers and clean water.
 Sign up to get the most important news affecting your water and rivers delivered right to your inbox.

 The Backstory